justinvdm/sig/readme.md

 <a name="teardown"></a>
 ### `.teardown(fn[, args...])`

 Schedules `fn` to be called when the calling signal has ended. `fn` is called with the calling signal as its `this` context.
 Any state used by the signal should be deconstructed inside a teardown function.
 If the calling signal has already ended, `fn` is called immediately.
+See [disposal](#disposal).

 ```javascript
 function tick() {